 We are here by permission from the Army Corps of Engineers, so please, no littering and no smoking at any time on the premises.

 For GPS, use the address 32843 U.S. 377, Gordonville, TX 76245 to map to get to the parking area.

 Course: The course will be well-marked with pink ground and tree flagging and arrow signs at major turns.
 Do not cross caution tape which is used to prevent you from going off course.
 There will be no typical aid stations provided by the race along the route.
 5 Milers are recommended to carry water on them.
-The 3 Hour and 6 Hour format can setup a crew area at the start/finish area with a chair, pop-tent, supplies, food, and beverages – all accessible every 1/3 of a mile.
+The 3 Hour and 6 Hour format can setup a crew area at the start/finish area with a chair, pop-up tent, supplies, food, beverages, and ice in a cooler – all accessible every 1/3 of a mile.

 Shirts: A race shirt (that includes a monkey's butt!) will be in your race packet.

-Bibs: Custom race bib with your name on it if registered by August 9.
+Bibs: Custom race bib with your name on it if registered by March 25.
 Remember that at all our trail races, we allow you to request your 3 favorite bib numbers, and we’ll try to give you one of your requested numbers!
 The Race Director actuals reviews those requests in the order people register in and manually assigns bib numbers - a personal touch that we think adds to the race (and one you can find at all The Active Joe trail races).

 In each distance:

 1st place overall male / female / non-binary *